Finomnis/PythonCModule/README.md

 Before you create your own C++ modules, you can verify that your system is set up correctly by executing the ``testCpp.py`` script.
 If everything is correct, you should see ``Hello, world!`` and no error message.

-The C++ version needs the following libraries:
+The C++ version needs the following Python libraries:
 * setuptools
 * pybind11